rcardin/rcardin.github.io/_posts/2019-02-17-it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 While in Haskell type classes have native support, so the compiler recognises them and generates automatically the binary code associated with them, in Scala you need to revamp some intricated mechanisms, involving _implicits_ (see [Type classes in Scala](https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html) for more details on the topic).

-So, to let a type to belong to a type class, in Haskell you have simple to declare it in the type definition, using the `deriving` keyword.
+So, to let a type to belong to a type class contained in the standard library, in Haskell you have simple to declare it in the type definition, using the `deriving` keyword.

 {% highlight haskell %}
 data List a = Empty | Cons a (List a) deriving (Show, Read, Eq, Ord)
 {% endhighlight %}

+In general, to make a type to belong to a type class you have to provide the implementation of the methods (behaviours) of the type class.
+The following code shows a possible implementation of the `Functor` type class by the `Maybe` type (`Option` in Scala).
+As you can see, there are dedicated constructs of the language, as `instance` and `where`, to support type classes.

+{% highlight haskell %}
+instance Functor Maybe where
+    fmap f (Just x) = Just (f x)
+    fmap f Nothing = Nothing
+{% endhighlight %}

 Anyway, describing abstract behaviour, type classes are inherently abstract too.
 The way the abstraction is achieved is using type parameters.
 Usually, type classes declare some constraints on the type represented by the type parameter.

-The problem is that type classes can declare some strange type parameters.
-Reasoning on the kind of types, allows us to understand which type can be used to fulfil the type parameter.
+The problem is that type classes can declare some strange type parameters. **Reasoning on the kind of types, allows us to understand which type can be used to fulfil the type parameter.**

 Let's do a simple example.
-As we said, the type needed by the `Functor` type class has kind `* -> *`, which means that the type class requests types that take only one parameter.
-Such kind of types are similar to the `List`, `Maybe` (`Option` in Scala, and `Optional` in Java), `Set` types.
+Looking back at the `Functor` type class definition, the type `f` must have a kind `* -> *`, which means that the type class requests types that take only one parameter.
+The function `fmap` applies `f` to a type `a` and a type `b`, which are concrete types in absence of any other indication.
+As previously said, Such kind of objects are similar to the `List`, `Maybe` (`Option` in Scala, and `Optional` in Java), `Set` type constructors.

-What if we want to apply such type class to the `Either` type.
-Both in Haskell and Scala, this type is defined as `Either[L, R]`, defining two type parameters, respectively _left_ and _right_.
+What if we want to apply such type class to the `Either` type constructor?
+Both in Haskell and Scala, it is defined as `Either[L, R]`, defining two type parameters, respectively _left_ and _right_.
 For the definition we gave of a kind, `Either` has kind `* -> * -> *`.
-The kind of `Either` and of the type requested by the `Functor` class are not compatible, so we need to _partially apply_ `Either` type, to obtain a new type having kind `* -> *`.
+The kind of `Either` and of the type parameter requested by the `Functor` class are not compatible, so we need to _partially apply_ `Either` type, to obtain a new type having kind `* -> *`.

 For sake of completeness (and for those of you that know Haskell syntax), the partial application to make `Either` a member of `Functor` results in something like the following.
 Here, we mapped the case of the _right_ type parameter.